The Giants of the Blue Remembered Hills of Shropshire…

 The Ruin, Exeter Book 10th Century, written 8/9th century

-Giants are remembered in folklore all over the world but especially in Britain where they have shaped our landscape and our tales.
-The Giants Causeway in Ireland was made by the great Finn MacCool, it is said.
-The giant Wade built his giant wife Bell a causeway over Yorkshire moors so she wouldn’t have to trudge through the mud and mire to milk her cow.
-Bell would carry lose rocks in her apron which she would sometimes drop which explains the many cairns and piles of stones on the moors.
+Giants are remembered in folklore from all over the world and especially in Britain where they have shaped our landscape as well as stories.
+One tells how the Giants Causeway in Ireland was made by the great Finn MacCool, another how Wade built his giant wife Bel a causeway over Yorkshire moors so she wouldn’t have to trudge through the mud and mire to milk her cow.
+As she trundled along Bel would carry lose rocks in her apron which she would sometimes drop explaining the many cairns and piles of stones found on the moors.

-There is also Gawain’s Green Knight, the monstrous Grendel and Bolster of Bolster Bank in Cornwall.
-But what of Shropshire’s giants ?
+Gawain’s Green Knight, the monstrous Grendel and Bolster of Bolster Bank in Cornwall are all familiar in storytelling and other genres but what of Shropshire’s giants ?

-The Clee Hills of Shropshire include Titterstone Clee Hill, its distinct shape a landmark for miles throughout the centuries.
-It is even on the Mappa Mundi.
+The Clee Hills of Shropshire include Titterstone Clee, known to the locals as simply Clee Hill.
+Its distinct shape can be seen for miles and has been referenced as a landmark for centuries.
+It even features on the Mappa Mundi.

-These hills had some notoriety long before they were immortalized by Housman when he wrote of their being ‘blue’ and ‘remembered‘ due to old rumours of a Battle of Giants taking place up on the top of Titterstone Clee.
-This was recorded by both the Shropshire folklorist Miss Charlotte Burne and Augustus Hare.
+These hills had some notoriety long before they were immortalized by Housman when he wrote of their being ‘blue’ and ‘remembered‘.
+Dig deep into local folklore and you will find rumours of a Battle of Giants taking place up on the summit of Titterstone Clee as recorded by the Shropshire folklorist Miss Charlotte Burne and by Augustus Hare.

 ‘The stones scattered about here are looked upon as relics of a battle of the giants, and the Giants Chair is pointed out here, as the Devils Chair on the Stiperstones’.